-- What strategies will be used to fill the jobs the applicant plans to create? - Based on the jobs that will be created as a direct result of the project, what mechanisms will be used for each job category to ensure quality? - How will these jobs be sufficiently attractive to skilled workers in a tight labor market?
+- What strategies will be used to fill the jobs the applicant plans to create with local workers? - Based on the jobs that will be created as a direct result of the project, what mechanisms will be used for each job category to ensure quality? - How will these jobs be sufficiently attractive to skilled local workers?